rafaelsoStanford/Arxiv2Slack-Arxiv-Updates-to-Slack/README.md

 ## Requirements:
-Run the following line in your environement
+Run the following line in your environment
 ```
 pip install argparse feedparser requests jsonlib
 ```